 So here he was, my first pet!
 My first hamster!
 My first Mikinko!
 After him, I had another two hamsters, and they were both called Mikinko.
 Please don’t ask me why.
 Easier to remember, perhaps?

 The first Mikinko was super cute!
 He lived in a reasonably big aquarium covered with books (to stop him climbing out – but with gaps, so he could breathe – obviously).
 In the early 80′ in Slovakia, we didn’t have the fancy crates with tunnels, running wheels, and tiny houses, so he just live in an aquarium.
 But I would let him out and play with him on the floor, and he was so adorable.
 Over time, he learned how to pile the hey, push the books, and climb out of the aquarium.
 He always did it at night, and I often found the little fluff ball sleeping by my neck.
 No one ever believed me that I didn’t put him there.
 But I didn’t care; I knew my truth.

 I thought we had a bond.

 Until one day.
 You see, when the weather was nice, we would put the aquarium on our balcony so he could enjoy the fresh air.
 Did he enjoy it?
 Who knows.
-But being outside probably gave him an idea that there has to be more to a hamster’s life than a just aquarium, running on a carpet and being pet by a little girl.
+But being outside probably gave him an idea that there has to be more to a hamster’s life than just an aquarium, running on a carpet, and being pet by a little girl.
 So once again, he piled his hay, pushed the books aside, pushed himself up, jumped down, and run.
 Maybe he even paused, looked back, and said goodbye.

 I’m sure he did.
 We did have a bond!